karolina1000/B00572265_Karolina_Oszust/documents.md

 # scene5

-addSphere(scene, light) and addCube(scene, light): These functions create a sphere and a cube, respectively, each with its own material and texture.
-They also configure shadow generation for these objects.

-addSphereAnimation(sphere, scene) and setupCubeRotation(cube, scene): These functions add animations to the sphere and cube.
-The sphere's animation is a simple up-and-down movement, while the cube continuously rotates.

-setupSphereControls() and setupCubeControls(): These functions add keyboard event listeners to control the position and rotation of the sphere and cube, using the arrow keys.

-addSkybox(scene): Adds a skybox to the scene using the SkyMaterial.

-createGUI(engine): Creates an user interface for the current scene, including a button to switch between scenes.

-switchScene(engine): Handles the logic for switching between the two scenes.

 Babylon.js engine and sets up two scenes: scene1 and scene2.
 Each scene contains a 3D object (a sphere in scene1 and a cube in scene2) with textures and animations.
 Lighting and shadow generation are also configured for each scene.